tighten/nova-stripe/readme.md

 # Laravel Nova Stripe Dashboard

-This package makes it easy to see high-level information about your [Stripe](https://stripe.com/) balance and charges in a Nova dashboard.
+This package makes it easy to see high-level information about your application's [Stripe](https://stripe.com/) balance and charges in a Nova dashboard.

 Looking to manage your users' Stripe subscriptions with [Laravel Cashier](https://github.com/laravel/cashier)?
 Check out [Nova Cashier Manager](https://novapackages.com/packages/themsaid/nova-cashier-manager).